-US chipmaker Nvidia has confirmed some of its data was stolen as part of a cyberattack that occurred last week, media reports say.
+Media reports say that US chipmaker Nvidia has confirmed that some of its data was stolen as part of a cyberattack that occurred last week.

 We are aware that the threat actor took employee credentials and some Nvidia proprietary information from our systems and has begun leaking it online,” a company spokesman was quoted as saying by Engadget.

 Nvidia did not specify exactly what was stolen from its computer systems.
 But according to PCMag, a group called LAPSUS$ is claiming responsibility for the attack.
 It said it obtained 1TB of data, including schematics and driver source code.